Year of the Woman

 Ever since I got my dog in 2015, I have been making lots of new dog friends.
 They are all so completely unique that I started taking their photos and drawing them.
 I usually record the name of the dog too.
 If we crossed paths in Oakland, California or Valencia, Spain, I might have drawn your dog.
 (I don’t always ask permission.)

 Before Javi, I have always had a cat.
 Now I am a dog person and a cat person.
 My dog and I spend a lot of time trying to meet cats (and squirrels) without much luck.
 But we keep trying.
 These are some of the cats we tried to meet.
 And some of the cats I have loved.
-Artful pet commissions accepted.
+Artful pet commissions no longer accepted.
+Sorry…

 Birds, Oiseaux, Pajaros